blazejkustra/react-native-onboarding/README.md

 ### Image Consistency
 Use images with the same dimensions for the best visual effect.
 This prevents layout shifts and creates smooth transitions between steps.

+**Image creator**: Use this [Figma Community template](https://www.figma.com/community/file/1556597720381753708) to design consistent onboarding illustrations and export assets with the recommended dimensions.

 ### Persistent Storage
 Save onboarding completion state to persistent storage (MMKV, AsyncStorage) to prevent users from seeing the onboarding again after completion.